saksham/CarND-Advanced-Lane-Lines/README.md

 ### Camera Calibration

 The code for camera calibration can be found in the `calibrate` function inside [src/calibration.py](src/calibration.py) file.
-Calibration can be performed as follows, as being done in the IPython notebook [exploration.ipynb](exploration.ipynb).
+Calibration can be performed as follows.
+The same lines of code are also used in the example IPython notebook.

+[exploration.ipynb](exploration.ipynb).

 ```python